 Hours: 6 a.m. – 10 p.m.

-Entrance Fees: $5/day adults, free for children 12 and under
+Entrance Fees: $5/day for adults, free for children 12 and under

-Choke Canyon State Park is short trip from San Antonio, Texas that offers first class fishing thanks to the 26,000-acre Choke Canyon Reservoir.
+Choke Canyon State Park is a short trip from San Antonio, Texas, that offers first-class fishing thanks to the 26,000-acre Choke Canyon Reservoir.

-Like most Texas parks, Choke Canyon also offers camping, swimming, geocaching, birding, and more.
-This park even has basketball, tennis, and soccer facilities!
+Like most Texas parks, Choke Canyon offers camping, swimming, geocaching, birding, and more.
+It even has basketball, tennis, and soccer facilities!

 Read Next: 20 Fabulous Beaches in Texas